Skip to content ↓

 This week's learning:

-RE: We will be exploring the creation story from the Bible.
+RE: We will be exploring Hannukah.

 Our new class book: